jmscreation/Audio_Example/README.md

 First you'll need to download the required libraries in order to compile.
 To automate this process, you'll need to download and compile the -> [Dependency Tracker](https://github.com/jmscreation/dependency-tracker)

-Once you have the dependency tracker compiled, you need to update the libraries in the current directory.
-The easiest way to do this is to copy the file into the repository, then run:
+Once you have the dependency tracker compiled and *git* installed, you need to update the libraries in this current repository.
+If you have not *installed* the dependency tracker by configuring it in the system path, *then you can* copy the file into the repository and run within the directory:
 `deps -update`
+However, it is recommended to just add the dependency tracker to a pre-configured path.

 # Build